-Chough security threats do exist in

-Uzbekistan, including from members of

-Hizb ut-Tahrir and other groups that

-claim a religious linkage, these threats

-do not excuse or justify the scope and

-harshness of the government's ill

-treatment of religious believers.
+Though security threats do exist in Uzbekistan, including from members of Hizb ut-Tahrir and other groups that claim a religious linkage, these threats do not excuse or justify the scope and harshness of the government's ill-treatment of religious believers.

-The state fully controls the training, appointments, and dismissals of Muslim leaders through the official Muftiate.
-There are 10 state-controlled madrassas (including two for women), which provide secondary education in Uzbekistan.
-In addition, the official Islamic Institute and Islamic University in Tashkent provide higher educational instruction.
-The State Department reported in 2006 that regional leaders in Uzbekistan have been instructed that children should not attend mosque; in the city of Bukhara, police have reportedly prevented children from doing so.
 The state also closes or confiscates privately-funded religious schools for its own purposes.
-For example, in Margilan and Andijon the government in 2004 and 2005 confiscated two religious schools, or madrassas, reportedly built with community funds.
-The state-controlled Muslim Board publishes some books and periodicals, as does the independent former Chief Mufti Muhamad Sadyk Muhamad Yusuf.
+For example, in Margilan and Andijon the government in 2004 and 2005 confiscated two madrassas, reportedly built with community funds.
+The state-controlled Muslim Board publishes some books and periodicals, as does the independent former Chief Mufti, Muhamad Sadyk Muhamad Yusuf.

-Over the past decade and particularly since 1999, the Uzbek government has arrested and imprisoned, with sentences of up to 20 years, thousands of Muslims who reject the state's control over religious practice or who the government claims are associated with extremist groups.
-As of 2005, according to a State Department estimate, there were at least 5,500 such persons, including individuals sent to psychiatric hospitals.
+Over the past decade and particularly since 1999, the Uzbek government has arrested and imprisoned, with sentences of up to 20 years, thousands of Muslims who reject the state's control over religious practice, or who the government claims are associated with extremist groups.
+As of 2007, according to a State Department estimate, there were at least 5,000 - 5,500 such persons in prison, including individuals sent to psychiatric hospitals.
 According to Uzbek human rights activists, in the past year, the number of arrests and detentions linked to religious convictions has risen sharply in the Uzbek capital Tashkent and its surrounding region.
 These Uzbek sources also estimate that during the first half of 2006, an estimated 150 Muslims were arrested and sentenced on charges related to their religious beliefs.

-Most of those arrested have no political connections, Uzbek human rights activists claim, and their only "crime" is that of performing their daily prayers and learning about Islam.
-According to the State Department's 2006 Country Reports on Human Rights Practices, "authorities made little distinction between actual [Hizb ut-Tahrir] members and those with marginal affiliation with the group, such as persons who had attended Koranic study sessions with the group."
+Most of those arrested have no political connections, Uzbek human rights activists claim, and their only "crime" is performing their daily prayers and learning about Islam.
+According to the State Department in 2007, the Uzbek government has instructed some neighborhood committees and imams to identify local residents who might become involved in extremist activity or groups, using those who prayed daily or were overtly devout as criteria.
+Moreover, "authorities made little distinction between actual members [of the extremist group Hizb ut-Tahrir] and those with marginal affiliation with the group, such as persons who had attended Koranic study sessions with the group."
 Human rights organizations report that many of those in detention were arrested on false drug charges or for possession of literature of a banned organization.
 Once arrested, they often are denied access to a lawyer or are held incommunicado for weeks or months.
-Many of those imprisoned or detained for charges related to religion are treated particularly harshly; prisoners who pray or observe Muslim religious festivals are by many accounts subjected to further harassment, beatings, and other torture, in efforts to force them to renounce their religious or political views.
+Many of those imprisoned or detained for charges related to religion are treated particularly harshly; prisoners who pray or observe Muslim religious festivals are by many accounts subjected to further harassment, beatings, and other torture in an effort to force them to renounce their religious or political views.